stonecharioteer/blog/_posts/2020-12-09-bangpypers-screencast-on-security-headers.md

 ---
-layout:    post
-date:      "2020-12-09 22:21:47+05:30"
-title:     BangPypers Screencast On Security Headers
+blogpost: true
+date: Dec 9, 2020
+category: Talks
-tags:      [webdev, python, meetup, videos, tutorial, screencast, bangpypers]
+tags: webdev, python, meetup, videos, tutorial, screencast, bangpypers
 ---
+# BangPypers Screencast On Security Headers

 The video for my screencast has finally been uploaded.
 This was a screencast conducted by BangPypers.
 Here, I covered the topics I blogged about in [this article]({% post_url 2020-11-11-web-application-security %}).